Robust and Information-theoretically Safe Bias Classifier against Adversarial Attacks: Experiments

-$\NT_2$: Lenet-5 for MNIST and VGG-19 for CIFAR-10, with adversarial training \eqref{eq-AT}.
+$\NT_2$: Lenet-5 for MNIST and VGG-19 for CIFAR-10, with adversarial training \eqref{eq-AT}. }

-In Table \ref{tab-randcr1}, we give the average creation rates of adversaries.
-From the table, we can see that the random adversary creation rates are quite low for networks $\NT_2$ and $B_{\F^{(2)}}$ trained with the adversarial training.
+In Table \ref{tab-randcr1}, we give the average rates of adversaries.
+From the table, we can see that the rates for random samples to be adversaries are quite low for networks $\NT_2$ and $B_{\F^{(2)}}$ trained with the adversarial training.

+In Table \ref{tab-randcr101}, we give the values of $\Ca(\F,\rho)$ defined in \eqref{eq-sacr1} for two values of $\rho$.
+We can see that $\Ca(\F,\rho)$ is a little bit smaller than the values in Table \ref{tab-randcr1}, as expected.